 She raises the eyebrow at Mialo yet again, who forces a smile; he’s heard this particular joke a thousand times.
 Overhead the Cherub giggles.

 The Inquisitor sighs.

-“My interest in Justification,” she continues, “now resides in this swath of allies she has amassed over the past century.”
+“My interest in Justification,” she continues, “now resides in this swath of lesser allies she has amassed over the past century.”

 She leans forward, thin fingers reaching into the pile of items, selects a small leather journal seemingly at random, tosses it to Mialo; on the cover is embossed a stylised winged skull emblem that the learned Apprentice recognises after a moment.

 “No-one is safe from Heresy, Apprentice Assassin-Investigator Mialo,” says Assassin-Inquisitor Imadeus of the Ordo Sicarius.
 “Even an Imperial Warrant-sanctioned Rogue Trader.”
 She raises that lethal eyebrow at her Apprentice one more time.